 Clutch Pilot Tool - Using the clutch alignment tool can take a lot of the headache out of installing an engine.
 Instead of eyeballing to see if the clutch is centered, simply install the clutch alignment tool into clutch disc, and tighten the pressure plate (a turn per bolt, working criss-cross across the bolts).
 The tool will keep the clutch disc centered so the engine goes onto the trans easier.
 After you are finished, simply pull the tool out, clean, and save for the next time you need it!

 Note: Lacking a centering tool, you can just get down to flywheel height and "eyeball" it.
 The worst that can happen if it's not exactly centered is that the last inch or so of engine installation might take a little more shoving.

 - Install a clutch alignment tool into the center of the clutch disc you intend to use.
 With the clutch disc on the alignment tool, install the tool into the end of the crankshaft.
 Make sure that the alignment tool extends through the splined hub and into the needle bearing in the gland nut.
 Wiggle the tool up-down and/or side-to-side as needed to bottom the tool into the gland nut.

 - Make sure that the clutch disc is against the flywheel, then install the pressure plate.

 - Loosely start the six mounting bolts in the flywheel.
-Tighten them "crosswise", back and forth across the plate to prevent distorting the cover.
-After all the bolts are snug, torque them first to about 10 ft-lbs and finally to 18 ft-lbs.
+Tighten them "crosswise", back and forth across the plate, turning each bolt a turn at a time, to prevent distorting the cover.
+After all the bolts are snug, torque them first to about 10 ft-lbs (criss-cross fashion again) and finally to 18 ft-lbs.

 - Reinstall the Engine in the Car -